Get the most out of berry-producing wild and ornamental bushes and trees, and learn how to transform them into delicious jelly and other treats.

 - thumbprint cookies

 - mixed in plain yogurt with granola

 Here are 50 more ways to use jelly.

 Other Uses for “Pointless” Fruits

-I hope you’ll add the unique taste and nutrient content of “jelly” fruits to your diet, and feel happy that you can grow plants that will also benefit the wildlife.
+I hope you’ll add the unique taste and nutrient content of jelly fruits to your diet, and feel happy to grow plants that also benefit the wildlife.

 - Gaia’s Garden: A Guide to Home-Scale Permaculture

 Need more ideas for growing a permaculture garden?

 - 6 Fruit Crops to Propagate for Free from Cuttings

 - How to Build a Permaculture Fruit Tree Guild